isabelc/Organized-Docs/readme.txt

 == Changelog ==

+= 2.3 =
+* New - List ALL posts in the Table of Contents sidebar widget even if not assigned to a child category.
+This is useful if you use the plugin for books--simply list each post under the book title without using subheadings.
+* New - Added filters to the microdata output.
+* New - Added several actions to the single template.
+* New - Added a new action to allow insertion of more meta fields on Docs Categories.

 = 2.2 =
 * Fix - The taxonomy page for a sub-category was only showing a max of 10 posts.
 Now it shows all posts for that sub-category.
 * Tweak - Updated structured data microdata properties.